neweuropeancollege/gitbook-documentation/docs/sales-and-recruiting/initial-setup/allow-an-admin-to-login-as-you.md

 ## Overview
 When encountering issues that require administrative intervention, it's often necessary to grant your Salesforce administrator access to your account.
 This allows them to troubleshoot and resolve issues directly.

-Below are the steps to grant this access:
+## Steps to Grant Access
 1. **Locate Your Profile Picture**:
    - Click on your profile picture located at the top right corner of the Salesforce interface.
 This is usually your personal avatar or a default icon if you haven't set up a personal image.